Wednesday 15 February, 18.30 - 19.30

 Also online via Zoom.

-Talk organised by the Friends of Pitt Rivers Museum - everyone welcome.
+Everyone welcome.
 Doors open at 18.00 and refreshments will be served.
 Talk starts at 18.30.